- Plesk for Linux

 What are the symptoms if a Plesk IP address is blacklisted?

-Mail cannot be sent to external mail addresses with bounce messages like:
+Mail cannot be sent to external mail addresses with a bounce message like:

 Note: In the output below, the IP address 203.0.113.2 belongs to a Plesk server.